FedericoDM/FedericoDM/README.md

-### Hi there 👋
+### Hello, I'm Federico 👋

--  I am currently working on my MS in Computational Analysis and Public Policy at The University of Chicago
--  I also work as a Data Scientist on a wide variety of projects (from Web Scraping to Unsupervised Machine Learning).
+I am currently working on my MS in Computational Analysis and Public Policy at The University of Chicago.
+I also work as a Data Scientist on a wide variety of projects (from Web Scraping to Unsupervised Machine Learning).

 - 🛠️: My skills are: Python, SQL, R, AWS and GitHub.